tobimensch/anc/README.md

     # use text matching to jump to $HOME/documents/first
     $ anc doc fir

+    # add anchor and jump to it using an absolute path
+    $ anc /etc
+    # is the same as
+    $ anc a /etc; anc -1

+    # add anchor and jump to it using a relative path
+    $ anc ./X11 #note that "./" is required for relative paths
+    # is the same as
+    $ anc a X11; anc -1

+    # using wildcards you can add many anchors at once
+    $ anc a $HOME/projects/*

+    # use shell completion to see a list of matching anchors
+    # and select the one you want to jump to directly
+    $ anc pro[TAB]
 ```

 anc -h
 ```
 Usage: anc [OPTIONS]
        anc ( <NUM> | <TEXT> )
+       anc <PATH>

 Changes directory to one of the previously set anchors.
 Jumps to current default anchor with no options given.